-Discovery procedures

-What pretrial discovery procedures are available?
+Discovery procedures What pretrial discovery procedures are available?

 Broadly speaking, Italy does not provide for any procedural tool such as US-style pretrial discovery.
-In the course of the proceedings, however, the judge can order a party or a third party to produce specific documents that he or she deems necessary for the conduct of the proceedings.
+In the course of the proceedings, however, the judge can order a party or a third party to produce specific documents that they deem necessary for the conduct of the proceedings.

-The Decree has also introduced new rules allowing the plaintiff in antitrust private enforcement proceedings to request disclosure of certain categories of evidence.
+The Decree has also introduced new rules allowing the plaintiff and the defendant in antitrust private enforcement proceedings to request disclosure of certain categories of evidence.